Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 # First Step
-First stage of this project #Scraping code was using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
+First stage of this project #Scraping Code# was using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
 I saved the scraped data into a CSV file.

 # Second Step
-Imported the file using Pandas to do saome basic cleaning of the data to make it meaningful.
+Imported the file using Pandas to perform basic #data cleaning# to make the data easier to read and meaningful.

 # Third Step
 Using the Kimball's model, I modelled and created a database on Postgresql which was my database for this project